 Student Teaching (Internship)

-At the completion of all Secondary and endorsement coursework, candidates are recommended for a 14-week student teaching internship.
+Candidates are recommended for a 14-week student teaching internship after completion of all Secondary and endorsement coursework and having passing scores for content test(s).
 The internship is an opportunity for you to develop from a teacher candidate to a professional educator, and can open doors for future employment.
 In order to devote full time attention to the internship, we encourage candidates not to hold jobs during this time.
 We understand that realistically this may not always be possible; yet, we advise against excessive time commitments that could adversely affect performance in the internship.
 For more information about the internship, please visit the Office of Field Experience.
-During the student teaching internship, the Secondary department will initiate an Application for Degree.

 To be eligible for degree recommendation, candidates must: